gauravmuk/PetCare/README.md

-# Pet & Plant Care
+# Pet & Plant Crib
-Pet & Plant Care is an online service where individuals who are looking for someone to take care of their pets & plants can connect with care takers in their community who are experienced in taking care of pets & plants.
+Pet & Plant Crib is an online service where individuals who are looking for someone to take care of their pets & plants can connect with care takers in their community who are experienced in taking care of pets & plants.
 Users can register on the system and look for a care taker or offer their care taking services, or both.

 ### Setup